 b.
 Defense of rights during judicial, administrative or extra-judicial proceedings and in disputes arising in connection with the services offered

-Your Personal Data may be processed by each Data Controller or Joint Controller to defend their rights or take legal action or make claims against you or third parties.
+Your Personal Data may be processed by each Data Controller or Joint Controller to defend their rights or take legal action or make claims against you or third parties, including the prevention of frauds.

 Legal basis: this processing is based on the legitimate interest pursued by the Data Controller or Joint Controller to protect their rights.